k-box/k-box/docs/user/en/projects/index.md

 # Projects

-Projects helps you create communities of user that shares a common goal.
-Projects can contain documents and collections and are accessible only by authorized users.
+Projects help to create communities of users who share a common goal.
+Projects can contain documents and collections, accessible by authorized users, unless explicitly stated otherwise.

-A project is created and maintained by a Project Manager and K-Box Administrator.
+Projects are created and maintained by Project Managers and K-Box Administrators.

 ## Projects section

-The management of the projects is performed from the _Projects_ page.
-If your profile has the Project Management capabilities, you will see the _New Project_ button
+Project management is performed from the _Projects_ page.
+If your profile has Project Management capabilities, you will see the _New Project_ button

 ![navigation menu](./img/dms-projects-section.JPG)